zw627/react-redux-typescript-sass-boilerplate/README.md

 **A boilerplate and demos of various patterns for React-Redux-TypeScript-Sass projects:**

-- Click [`demo`](https://boilerplate-demo.netlify.app) to test the demo that follows the natural flow of the brand new [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) and [React-Redux Hooks](https://react-redux.js.org/api/hooks).
+- [`demo`](https://boilerplate-demo.netlify.app) is the demo that follows the natural flow of the brand new [Redux Toolkit](https://github.com/reduxjs/redux-toolkit) and [React-Redux Hooks](https://react-redux.js.org/api/hooks).
-- Click [`demo-container-pattern`](https://boilerplate-demo-container.netlify.app) to test the demo that uses the most traditional "[Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)" pattern proposed by Dan Abramov.
+- [`demo-container-pattern`](https://boilerplate-demo-container.netlify.app) is the demo that uses the most traditional "[Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)" pattern proposed by Dan Abramov.
 - `boilerplate` is the boileplate that matches the `demo` with minimal number of files inside the `src` folder.

 *[React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools) and [Redux DevTools](https://chrome.google.com/webstore/detail/redux-devtools) are recommended when comparing how `demo` and `demo-container-pattern` differs in their behaviors.*